 - 1. Develop and evolve a hierarchical transportation network of arterial, collector and local streets following UFC 3-201-01 and its industry references. - 2.
 Provide consistent functionality throughout the installation and a level of visual quality relating to the adjacent Facility Group number. - 3.
 Routes along facilities in Group 1 may have materials, finishes and features with a higher visual quality than Groups 2, 3 and 4.
 Reduce maintenance requirements by installing highly durable materials and finishes in routes along Group 3 industrial facilities. - 4.
 Special routes may have a visual quality comparable to those along facilities in Group 1. - 5.
 Create and maintain arterials with two lanes of traffic in each direction with landscaped or paved medians as applicable to the local climate and adjacent facility group designation / land use. - 6.
 Minimize stops and turns along arterials.
-Eliminate on-street parking along arterials and provide on collector streets only on lower speed roadways such as residential streets. - 7.
+Eliminate on-street parking along arterials and collector streets. - 7.
 Connect arterials to local streets with appropriately scaled collector streets. - 8.
 Provide appropriate landscape setbacks and pedestrian buffers along all streets. - 9.
 Minimize and consolidate curb cuts along streets. - 10.
 Ensure access for emergency and service vehicles. - 11.
-Define bicycle traffic routes in the Installation Development Plan or its applicable component plans.
+Define bicycle traffic routes in the Installation Development Plan or its applicable component plans. - 12.
+Define appropriate force protection features, site furnishings, signs, lighting, utilities, and paving in the IFS.